Mirror a Yum Repository on Oracle Linux

 Tip: To distinguish the local repositories from the public yum repositories, prefix the names of their entries with a string such as local_.

-cat << EOF | sudo tee /etc/yum.repos.d/local-yum.repo > /dev/null
+cat << 'EOF' | sudo tee /etc/yum.repos.d/local-yum.repo > /dev/null

 [local_ol8_addons]